Meet our Trustees

 Carole has a great zest for life and believes everybody has a talent which needs to be developed and nurtured.
 She enjoys travel, reading and more reading [originally an English teacher], entertaining and being entertained.

 Karen Packham (Literacy and E-Safety Lead)

-My name is Karen Packham, I am a Staff Governor and am responsible for Literacy and e-safety.
+My name is Karen Packham, I am a Staff Trustee and am responsible for Literacy and e-safety.
 I sit on the Student Progress Committee (SPC) and am responsible for the SPC policy review.
 Having initially worked at Carwarden as a TA, after nearly 12 years and completing a degree and teacher training, I am the Leader of Numeracy.
-I became a Governor as I wanted to give something back to the school after being supported so well through my training.
+I became a Trustee as I wanted to give something back to the school after being supported so well through my training.
 In my spare time I enjoy Zumba, 5K running and spending time with my family and friends.

 Sarah Dennison (Health and Safety Lead)

 Sarah qualified as a pharmacist in the mid-1980s, and worked in hospital pharmacy in the NHS, independent sector and overseas before moving into healthcare regulation in 2003.
 She currently works for The Care Quality Commission, the regulator for health and adult social care and has responsibilities for national oversight of controlled drug arrangements following on from The Shipman Inquiry.
 When time permits, she enjoys keeping fit, dog walking, jewellery making, travel and socialising.